Ultimate Marvel: Ultimate Comics relaunches

 Initially, Marvel resisted the idea of crossovers between the Ultimate and the mainstream universes (although the idea had been teased for what turned out to be the beginning of the Marvel Zombies series), but eventually relented.
 The first crossover was the Spider-Men miniseries, between Miles Morales and the adult Peter Parker.
 It was made for the 50th anniversary of Spider-Man.
 All-New X-Men, also written by Bendis, had a story where the main characters got stranded in the Ultimate universe and teamed-up with Morales.
-However, Bendis and Fialkov agreed that crossovers should be done sparingly, to keep them interesting, and cited the creative decay in the Marvel/DC intercompany crossovers as a justification.
+However, Bendis and Joshua Hale Fialkov agreed that crossovers should be done sparingly, to keep them interesting, and cited the creative decay in the Marvel/DC intercompany crossovers as a justification.

 The Age of Ultron crossover, between the mainstream comics, ended with Galactus displaced into the Ultimate universe.
 This premise started the "Cataclysm" crossover in the Ultimate imprint, which was followed by yet another new relaunch.
 The Ultimates disbanded after the crossover, and were replaced by a completely different team, led by Miles Morales.
 This team starred in All-New Ultimates, by Michel Fiffe and Amilcar Pinna.
 Spider-Man was relaunched in Miles Morales: The Ultimate Spider-Man, which included the revivals of Peter Parker and Green Goblin.
 Ultimate FF ("FF" standing for "Future Foundation", not "Fantastic Four") featured the "incursions", a multiversal threat that was being used in Hickman's run on the main universe's Avengers, and which would lead to the Secret Wars crossover.
 Ultimate FF was cancelled, alongside the Fantastic Four comic book, as a result of the disputes between Marvel and 20th Century Fox over the film rights over the characters.